kindule/celerybeat-sqlalchemy/README.rst

 similar to how other aspects of Celery are configured::

     ENGINE_URL = "mysql+mysqldb://root:letsg0@192.168.99.100:3307/celerybeat?charset=utf8"

+You will then want to create the necessary tables.
+Go to the contrib directory and use create_table for necessary tables.

+    python create_table.py

 If no settings are specified, the library will attempt to use the **schedules** collection in the local **celery** database.